AnassGarbaz/Machine-learning/README.md

 ## Forest fire prediction file :

 I used Ridge regression with grid search to predict the area that will be burned, based on some features like temperature...etc.

+## discretization project file :

+I trained a simple data with just one standarization and another discretization data on different ML models, then I compared them to see which ones work best using Support Vector Machine, Decision Tree and Random Forest.
+As i explained what discretization means, i explained models that i used and the data preprocessing step by step.